-- 1. Draft variation to the Australia New Zealand Food Standards Code - 2.
+- 1. Variation to the Australia New Zealand Food Standards Code - 2.
 Summary of Public Submissions

-Draft variation to the Australia New Zealand Food Standards Code
+Variation to the Australia New Zealand Food Standards Code approved by the FSANZ Board and gazetted on 14 May 2004.

 To commence: on gazettal

 - [1] Standard 1.4.2 of the Australia New Zealand Food Standards Code is varied by - - [1.1] inserting after the third sentence in the Purpose text -